Some days Erin woke up with a smile on her face. She yawned, sat up, and felt the quiet of the morning wash over her.

 So what was the conclusion?
 Well, the Merchant’s Guild still wanted to use the door as a faster way of transport, the Runner’s Guild and Mage’s Guild were afraid Erin would bulk transport things like letters which didn’t have much mass and could be teleported easily, and Erin realized she didn’t trust Miss Agnes with the door in her inn.

 So she’d told everyone to go away and put the door in Octavia’s shop.
 As for the rest…

-“I promised Fals and Garia—Runner’s Guild—that I wouldn’t transport any letters or deliveries.
+“I promised Fals and Garia—the Runner’s Guild—that I wouldn’t transport any letters or deliveries.
 Only personal stuff I’m using.
 I said the same thing to the Mage’s Guild so they’re happy.
-But the city council wanted to use my door for emergencies, they said.”
+But the city wanted to use my door for emergencies, they said.”

-“The city council?
-Is Celum ruled by a council?
+“The city or the mayor?
+Is Celum ruled by a council or a mayor?
 I thought they were like Remendia and Ocre and had elected leaders.”